pradyunbachu/VoiceP_App/README.md

 │   ├── requirements.txt      # Python dependencies
 │   ├── .env                  # Environment variables (API keys) - NOT in git
 │   ├── .env.example          # Template for environment variables
-│   ├── expenses.db           # SQLite database - NOT in git
+│   ├── voxalyze.db           # SQLite database - NOT in git
 │   └── venv/                 # Virtual environment - NOT in git
 ├── frontend/
 │   ├── src/